For Those Whos Nervous System Never Got The Memo That They’re Safe Now

 Signs Of Anxiety:

-You struggle to relax and rest - even when everything’s “fine” - you may be waiting for the other shoe to drop
+You struggle to relax even when everything's "fine" - part of you is always waiting for the other shoe to drop

 Here’s what we’ll do together:

-As an anxiety therapist, I want to help you feel calm, grounded, and more in control
+As an anxiety therapist, I want to help you feel calm, grounded, and at home in yourself

-We’'ll take a holistic approach to anxiety - looking at your thoughts, your body, your past experiences, your environment, and your nervous system as an integrated whole.
-That means we wont just manage symptoms - we’ll work with the root causes and look at all aspects of your life.
-This isn’t about pushing through or just thinking positively.
-It’s about creating lasting change from the inside out.
-We’ll explore the root of your anxiety with curiosity and compassion, not judgement.
+We'll take a holistic body based approach to anxiety - looking at your thoughts, your body, your past, your relationships, and your nervous system as one integrated system.
+That means we won't just manage symptoms; we'll work with the root causes underneath them.

 At the end of the day, I want you to know: